profoundinventions/php-houdini/simple-array-patterns.rst

        );

 In this example, we're autocompleting a method from a definition in the array stored in the static property ``$methodDefinitions``.
 The definition has to include both the method name and the return type in order for a completion match to be generated.
 The name is matched with the ``ArrayPattern::NAME`` placeholder.
-Whatever is in the array will be used in th completion.
+Whatever is in the array will be used in the completion.

 Similarly, the ``ArrayPattern::TYPE`` placeholder will match the property type or the method return type.
 In order for an array pattern to generate a completion, both the name and type have to be matched (but see below for an exception to this).

 So, in this example, one non-static methods will be autocompleted for the ``SimpleExample`` instances.